aoe4world/overlay/README.md

 > **Warning**
-> This is a beta release and intended for people excited to use and test the overlay while we finilaze the features and iron out any bugs.
+> This is a beta release and intended for people excited to use and test the overlay while we finalize the features and iron out any bugs.
 The url you use to add the overlay source will change in the future and we may make slight changes to the appearance and behavior of the overlay until then.
 > We highly recommend you join our #overlay channel on our [Discord](https://discord.gg/rVgtQ8n6QK) to stay up to date on new releases and changes.
 It's also a good place to share feedback or get help.

 ---